 The Righteous Will Live by Faith

 Saint Thomas the Apostle is remembered as “Doubting Thomas.”
-That may be a little unfair.
+That may be a little unfair to him.
 To be sure, he was a skeptic concerning the resurrection of Jesus:

 Thomas (who was called the Twin), one of the twelve, was not with the other disciples when Jesus came.
 So the other disciples told him, “We have seen the Lord.”
 But he said to them, “Unless I see the mark of the nails in his hands, and put my finger in the mark of the nails and my hand in his side, I will not believe.”
 (John 20:24-25)

-On the other hand, Thomas was faithful as a disciple.
+No one had ever been raised from the dead before.
+Thomas was confused about the mission of Jesus.
+On the other hand, Thomas was a faithful disciple.
 He was willing to sacrifice for what he believed was the cause of Christ.
 As Jesus was speaking about going to Jerusalem, which proved to be his last trip there, Thomas was aware of the danger involved: